grmontpetit/odl-mdsal-cup-example/README.md

 * Compile controller/opendaylight/commons/opendaylight/pom.xml with mvn clean install.

 * Modify the controller/features/mdsal/src/main/resources/features.xml file and add this section:
-// This section is used to load the jars and the config file into the controller.

 ```xml
     <feature name='odl-cup' version='0.0.1-SNAPSHOT' description="OpenDaylight :: Cup">
         <feature version='${yangtools.version}'>odl-yangtools-common</feature>